Adorism/pew_w68_media_literacy_insights/README.md

 ![Intro image with a cellphone opened to headlines and the guiding question for this dataset exploration](./images/News%20Media%20Literacy.png)

 ## Background
-For the past five years, I have worked as a school librarian teaching information literacy to students in grades PK-12.
+For the past five years, I have worked as a school librarian teaching information literacy skills to students in grades PK-12.
 Often, my instruction focuses on media literacy.
 Because of my job, I have been keenly aware of the challenges involved in discerning factual information from information that is sensational, misleading, faulty, or propagandistic.
+I often find myself wondering what the factors are that make us more or less prone to accepting faulty information?
+What are the factors that play into making it more difficult ot find good information?
+The pandemic has served to highight the importance

+What factors are the most significant indicators that a population will have a difficult time finding their way through today's information landscape in search of vital information?
+Addtionally, I wonder, if there are demographic factors playing an important role in fact fining and media use, is there anything we can do to improve the outcomes for those demographics?

 <br>
 I am using survey information made available by the PEW research center's American Trends Panel: Wave 68 to seek insights on demographic factors as they relate to media literacy issues.
 I was excited to see that this dataset contains survey questions relating to media consumption as it related to coverage of the COVID-19 pandemic.